dtao/aiadventures/summaries/2023-05-02-bankless-paul-christiano/bankless-paul-christiano.md

 the robot might say, "Absolutely not, I would never cause you harm."
 And then we might give them a knife, and turn our backs, and then they stab us.

-This is really a class of risk that all of us deals with on a daily basis, as human beings are already intelligent agents who can adapt their behavior to the situation and sometimes be deceptive.
+This is really a class of risk that all of us deal with on a daily basis, as human beings are already intelligent agents who can adapt their behavior to the situation and sometimes be deceptive.
 I think the reasons the risk feels more acute with AI are that: